You've Really Got a Hold on Me: Other versions

+In 1965, a cover version by The Zombies was covered alongside Bring It On Home to Me and this song was based on The Beatles version of their song in 1963.

 "You've Really Got a Hold on Me" has been recorded several times since its release.
 A rendition by Eddie Money, recorded for his self-titled debut album, reached number 72 on the U.S. Billboard Hot 100 in December 1978, and number 68 in Canada in January 1979.

 In 1984, a version by American country music artist Mickey Gilley peaked at number two on the U.S. Billboard Hot Country Songs chart, and number one on the Canadian RPM Country Tracks chart.

 A 1973 recording by Michael Jackson was released in 1984 on the album Farewell My Summer Love.

 In popular culture

-Smokey Robinson himself also performed a rewritten version of this song on Sesame Street in 1989 called “U Really Got a Hold on Me”, alongside a grabby feminine-looking Muppet letter "U", that keeps squeezing and grabbing him.
+Smokey Robinson himself also performed a rewritten version of this song on Sesame Street in 1985 called “U Really Got a Hold on Me”, alongside a grabby feminine-looking Muppet letter "U", that keeps squeezing and grabbing him.

+In 1965, Sonny & Cher recorded it for their debut album "Look At Us".
+Cher also covered it again with husband number two, Gregg Allman, for their album, "Two The Hard Way" in 1977.